Dorset's Weekly Wonders

 Notice in Trent church

 This 200-year-old notice is in St Andrew’s church in Trent.
 Most people know what clogs were, but pattens?
 They were wooden platforms with straps that fastened them over shoes.
-Often an iron ring was set in the sole to raise the wearer above the mud, and as some clogs
+Often an iron ring was set in the sole to raise the wearer above the mud, and as

 John Newth 13 Feb 2026